YugabyteDB-Samples/orm-examples/python/sqlalchemy/README.md

 ## Install the Python requirements

-From within the virtual environment (projectname is in parenthesis on the command line), use the pip command to install all of the Python dependencies listed in the requrements.txt file
+Use the pip command to install all of the Python dependencies listed in the requrements.txt file

 ```